-- 12. When the field progresses into less severe diseases or those with existing treatment options, the risk/benefit analysis will require a more "quantitative" understanding of the risk (for instance, by classifying GT products into broad "risk categories"). - 13.
-Despite the inherent mutagenic potential of integrating vectors, only a limited number of integrations have been associated with tumour formation.
+- 9. All vectors have an integration risk; however, the frequency of integration events, as well as the integration pattern, varies between vectors of the same class or among different types of viral vectors. - 10.
+As a general rule, the risk assessment package should be designed case-by-case taking into account several factors, including but not limited to type of vector, vector design, target disease/tissue and patient population, vector dose, route of administration, and tissue distribution.
+It should be borne in mind that depending on the vector serotype, dose, and route of administration, tissue distribution beyond the intended (therapeutic) target tissue could occur and this should be considered when selecting tissues for ISA and for the overall risk assessment. - 11.
+For many current GTs, often targeting severe diseases with limited treatment options, the risk of carcinogenesis is clearly outweighed by the therapeutic benefit (e.g., FDA and EMA approvals for eli-cel/Skysona even with 3/64 myelodysplastic syndrome (MDS) cases and 11/64 oligoclonality cases.12 - 12.
+When the field progresses into less severe diseases or those with existing treatment options, the risk/benefit analysis will require a more "quantitative" understanding of the risk (for instance, by classifying GT products into broad "risk categories"). - 13.
+Despite the inherent mutagenic potential of integrating vectors, only a limited number of integrations have been associated with tumor formation.
 The binary presence/absence of integration is insufficient to predict the likelihood and risk of eventual carcinogenesis in any specific context.
-Therefore, lack of integration has high negative predictive value, but a positive result requires further evaluation. - 14.
+Therefore, lack of integration has a high negative predictive value, but a positive result requires further evaluation. - 14.
 Several factors plausibly influence the risk for carcinogenesis following one or more genomic integrations in a target cell.
-These include: nature of the target cell (lineage, state of differentiation, epigenetic status, previous natural viral infections), vector type, vector design (e.g. tropism, nature of transgene and promoter/enhancer (strength, transactivation level), presence of LTRs, SIN design, splice sites), dose of vector, route of administration, disease background, individual patient factors (age, pre-existing conditions, genetic predisposition, co-medications, life-style factors) and proliferation rate in the target cell population following transduction.
-It is also important to consider that cell types vary in the number of mutations required to drive cancer formation and in the latency to cancer formation.
-A useful review of risk factors in the context of HSC GT has recently been published. - 15.
-Non-clinical carcinogenicity risk assessment for a novel GT product based on any vector (given ex vivo or in vivo) with the ability to integrate into host DNA (by design or incidentally) would benefit from a standardized "weight-of-evidence" approach as shown in Table 4.
-This approach could be applicable as the field progresses to incorporate other viral vectors. - 16.
-Risk factors considered to increase risk (of carcinogenesis) should be weighed against those that mitigate against.
-This can be further supported using product-specific assays assessing biologically-relevant endpoints where available (Table S1).
-Given the divergent limitations of both in vitro and in vivo approaches, a tiered approach starting with in vitro assays followed by appropriate and 3Rs driven in vivo experiments should be adopted as a standard approach.
+These include the following: nature of the target cell (lineage, state of differentiation, epigenetic status, previous natural viral infections), vector type, vector design (e.g., tropism, nature of transgene and promoter/enhancer (strength, transactivation level), presence of LTRs, SIN design, splice sites), dose of vector, route of administration, disease background, individual patient factors (age, preexisting conditions, genetic predisposition, comedications, lifestyle factors), and proliferation rate in the target cell population following transduction.
+It is also important to consider that cell types vary in the number of mutations required to drive cancer formation and in the latency to cancer formation.102 A useful review of risk factors in the context of HSC GT has recently been published.103 - 15.
+Nonclinical carcinogenicity risk assessment for a novel GT product based on any vector (given ex vivo or in vivo) with the ability to integrate into host DNA (by design or incidentally) would benefit from a standardized "weight-of-evidence" approach, as shown in Table 4.
+This approach could be applicable as the field progresses to incorporate other viral vectors.72